biosimulations/biosimulations/docs/snippets/glossary.md

 *[CSV]: Comma-Separated Values: Format for tables of data.
 *[DAE]: Differential algebraic equations: Framework for modeling a system as a set of differential and algebraic equations.
 *[COMBINE/OMEX]: Format for capturing simulation projects (collections of models, simulations, visualizations, metadata, and other information).
-*[container]: Technology used to encapsulate the computational environments requried to simulation software tools.
+*[container]: Technology used to encapsulate the computational environments required to simulation software tools.
-*[containerization]: Technology used to encapsulate the computational environments requried to simulation software tools.
+*[containerization]: Technology used to encapsulate the computational environments required to simulation software tools.
-*[Docker]: Technology used to encapsulate the computational environments requried to simulation software tools.
+*[Docker]: Technology used to encapsulate the computational environments required to simulation software tools.
 *[EDAM]: EMBRACE Data and Methods: Ontology for describing model formats.
 *[FBA]: Flux Balance Analysis: Framework for modeling the optimal steady-state flux distribution of a system.
 *[HDF5]: Hierarchical Data Format version 5: Format for capturing the results of simulations.